jb55/lnvis/README.md

 ## Usage

 LNvis requires a json dump of nodes and channels.
-Currently only clighting channel/node output is supported
+Currently only clightning channel/node output is supported

     lightning-cli listnodes > clightning-nodes.json && \